xayanide/rbxclistrap/README.md

       Type 5 and press enter key.

 > [!TIP]
-> Once you have ran either application at least once.
-Registry items related to protocols will be set.
+> Once you have run either application at least once, registry keys related to the application will be set.
 That allows you to run RobloxPlayer and RobloxStudio from the browser and other sources through native Roblox launch flags, arguments and URIs (deeplinks).
 The bootstrapper will be executed first before the binary.

 ## FAQ